 What financial aid is available for electrician trade schools in the USA?

-Electrician trade school students in the USA commonly access a variety of financial aid options that significantly ease the cost of their education.
-Accredited programs, such as those at Lincoln Tech or Universal Technical Institute, participate in federal aid programs where students apply using FAFSA to qualify for federal grants, loans, and work-study positions.
+Accredited programs, including those at Lincoln Tech or Universal Technical Institute, may participate in federal aid programs where students apply using FAFSA.
+Depending on eligibility, students may qualify for federal grants, loans, and work-study positions.

 What are the prerequisites for enrolling in electrician trade schools in the USA?